As Afghanistan adjusts to Taliban rule, music goes silent

 - Zia's grave will be removed from parliament premises: minister

-- Bangladesh’s coronavirus caseload approaches 1.5m; another 94 die in a day
+- Bangladesh COVID caseload crosses 1.5 million, 86 deaths in a day